stroke-predictors/germain-capstone-stoke-prediction/README.md

 ### VI.
 Modules
 ---

+The created modules used in this project below contain full comments and docstrings to better understand their operation.

 - prepare.py
 - model.py

-The created modules used in this project below contain full comments an docstrings to better understand their operation.

 ### VII.
 Project Reproduction
 ---